-- 171 The goals of this NIST Cybersecurity Practice Guide are to assist organizations in identifying and - 172 protecting their assets and data in order to prepare for and prevent a data confidentiality event.
-This - guide will help organizations: - Inventory data storage and data flows - Protect against confidentiality attacks against hosts, the network and enterprise components - Protect enterprise data at rest, in transit, and in use - Configure logging and audit capabilities to meet organizational requirements - Provide user access controls to sensitive data - Provide user authentication mechanisms for host and network access - Enumerate data flows and problematic data actions in line with the NIST privacy framework - In addition to the guidance provided in these documents, NIST has many resources available to help - organizations to identify and protect data: - NIST Special Publication 1800-25, Data Integrity: Identifying and Protecting Assets Against Ransomware and other Destructive Events [2] - NIST Special Publication 800-83, Guide to Malware Incident Prevention and Handling for Desktops and Laptops [5] - NIST Special Publication 800-46, Guide to Enterprise Telework, Remote Access, and Bring Your Own Device (BYOD) Security [6] - NIST Privacy Framework [7] - NIST Cybersecurity Framework [8] - NIST Interagency Report 8374, Ransomware Risk Management: A Cybersecurity Framework Profile [9] - NIST Special Publication 800-160, Developing Cyber-Resilient Systems: A Systems Security Engineering Approach [10]
+The goals of this NIST Cybersecurity Practice Guide are to assist organizations in identifying and protecting their assets and data in order to prepare for and prevent a data confidentiality event.
+This guide will help organizations:

+- Inventory data storage and data flows - Protect against confidentiality attacks against hosts, the network and enterprise components - Protect enterprise data at rest, in transit, and in use - Configure logging and audit capabilities to meet organizational requirements - Implement access controls to sensitive data - Implement authentication mechanisms for host and network access - Enumerate data flows and problematic data actions in line with the NIST Privacy Framework

+In addition to the guidance provided in these documents, NIST has many resources available to help organizations to identify and protect data:

+- NIST Special Publication 1800-25, Data Integrity: Identifying and Protecting Assets Against Ransomware and other Destructive Events [2] - NIST Special Publication 800-83, Guide to Malware Incident Prevention and Handling for Desktops and Laptops [5] - NIST Special Publication 800-46, Guide to Enterprise Telework, Remote Access, and Bring Your Own Device (BYOD) Security [6] - NIST Privacy Framework [7] - NIST Cybersecurity Framework [8] - NIST Interagency Report 8374, Ransomware Risk Management: A Cybersecurity Framework Profile [9] - NIST Special Publication 800-160, Developing Cyber-Resilient Systems: A Systems Security Engineering Approach [10]

-195 1.1 Challenge
+1.1 Challenge

-- 196 Fundamentally, data confidentiality is a challenge because all data exists to be accessible by some - 197 number of authorized people or systems.
-Data access only becomes a data breach when that access is - by an unauthorized person or system.
-The quantity and diversity of an organization's data, the varying - methods of data access (on-site versus remote, computer versus mobile device) and the potential for - the compromise of valid user credentials all challenge an organization's ability to maintain the - 201 confidentiality of their data.
-NIST SP 1800-28 focuses on the Identify and Protect Functions of the NIST - 202 Cybersecurity Framework and addresses the challenges related to categorizing authorized and - 203 unauthorized data access.
-Once that ontology is developed, this document helps organizations address - identifying potential breaches of data confidentiality as well as protecting against the resulting losses. - 205 Additional challenges arise when defining what it means to "identify" or "protect" data.
-In the NCCoE's - 206 previous work on Data Integrity (1800-25[2], 1800-26[3], and 1800-11[4]), it was possible to define - recovery as a rollback of the compromised data to a point in time before it was altered.
-With respect to - a loss of data confidentiality, there is no such process by which to "undo" the effects of such a loss- - 209 once digital data is in the hands of an unauthorized user, there is no guaranteed method by which to get - all copies of the data back.
-This leaves an organization and the affected individuals with non-technical
+Data confidentiality is a challenge because all data exists to be accessible by some number of authorized people or systems.
+Data access can lead to a data breach when access is achieved or given to an unauthorized person or system.
+Challenges for an organization to maintain data confidential result from the sheer volume of an organization's data, the many ways users can access the data (on-site versus remote, computer versus mobile device), and the potential for the compromise of valid user credentials being used by unauthorized users.

+NIST SP 1800-28 focuses on applying the Identify and Protect Functions of the NIST Cybersecurity Framework to address the challenges related to categorizing authorized and unauthorized data access.
+This document helps organizations address identifying potential breaches of data confidentiality as well as protecting against the resulting losses.

+Additional challenges arise when defining what it means to "identify" or "protect" data.
+In the NCCoE's previous work on Data Integrity (1800-25 [2], 1800-26 [3], and 1800-11 [4]), it was possible to define recovery as a rollback of the compromised data to a point in time before it was altered.
+With respect to a loss of data confidentiality, there is no such process by which to "undo" the effects of such a loss-

-- 211 mitigations for the consequences of the breach (financial, reputational, etc.), as well as the ability of the - organization to apply the lessons learned to technical improvements earlier in the timeline to prevent - against future breaches.
+once digital data is in the hands of an unauthorized user, there is no guaranteed method by which to get all copies of the data back.
+This leaves an organization and the affected individuals with non-technical mitigations for the consequences of the breach (financial, reputational, etc.), as well as the ability of the organization to apply the lessons learned to technical improvements earlier in the timeline to prevent against future breaches.